What is Safe Journey Sanctum (SJS)?

 How can I prepare for a festival or event experience?

-Plan ahead and look out for your friends.
-Use a buddy system—agree to stick together and check in throughout the day.
-Familiarize yourself with the event layout: know where exits, water and food stations, bathrooms, harm‑reduction and first‑aid services are.
-If you choose to use substances, avoid mixing drugs and start with a small amount.
-Tell someone you trust what you believe you are taking, and consider visiting a harm‑reduction tent or drug‑checking facility.
+Safety First: If you choose to use substances, avoid mixing drugs and start with a small amount.
+Tell someone you trust what you believe you are taking, and consider visiting a harm-reduction tent or drug-checking facility.
 Learn to recognize signs of an overdose and carry naloxone.
-Most importantly, pace yourself: drink water, rest in the shade, and eat regular meals to stay comfortable and hydrated.